Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Use with preventives: How should I time doses with my monthly control?
+- How should I combine it with a monthly preventive?

-- Side effects: What signs should I watch for after a dose?
+- What signs should prompt a veterinary exam?

 Authoritative Sources